spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 ## Bar Chart

 The bar chart shows the cost of your workload over time.
-The default display breaks down each bar into different namespaces and represents the cost per day over the last week.
-You can modify the time period and groupings shown according to your needs.
+The default display breaks down each bar into different namespaces and represents the daily cost over the last week.
+Modify the time period and groupings according to your needs.
 See Grouping Options below for more information.

 <img src="/ocean/_media/cost-analysis-5.png" />